orakaro/Swift-monad-Maybe-Reader-and-Try/README.md

 # Preface

 This post has many awesome pictures which credits go to [Aditya Bhargava](https://twitter.com/_egonschiele).
 His original article
-[Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) is extremyly well written, with sample code in Haskell though.
+[Functors, Applicatives, And Monads In Pictures](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) is extremely well written, with sample code in Haskell though.

 In this post I will try to provide proof of concept of Functor/Applicatives/Monad in pure Swift, plus example for using Reader Monad for Dependency Injection(DI), and the idea of Try monad concept from Scala.